The Science of Consciousness: Associated people

 The main organizer is Stuart Hameroff, an anestheologist and the director of the center that hosts the conference.
-One of the speakers at the first conference, David Chalmers, co-organized some of the following ones, until the event became too far away from the scientific mainstream.
-Plenary or keynote speakers have included Daniel Dennett, Prem Saran Satsangi, and Roger Penrose.
+One of the speakers at the first conference, David Chalmers, had co-organized some of the following ones, until the event became too far away from the scientific mainstream.

 Conference books

 Three books published by MIT Press have resulted from the conference.

 John Benjamins published a book containing selected proceedings from TSC 1999.

-Academic coverage

-(None of the following peer-reviewed journals are involved with the organization of TSC.)